Glaucoma: Secondary glaucoma

+Secondary glaucoma (H40.3-H40.6) encompasses numerous subtypes: inflammatory glaucoma (all types of uveitis, Fuchs heterochromic iridocyclitis); phacogenic glaucoma (angle-closure with mature cataract, phacoanaphylactic glaucoma from lens capsule rupture, phacolytic glaucoma, lens subluxation); glaucoma secondary to intraocular hemorrhage (hyphema, hemolytic/erythroclastic glaucoma); traumatic glaucoma (angle recession glaucoma); postsurgical glaucoma (aphakic pupillary block, ciliary block); neovascular glaucoma; drug-induced glaucoma (corticosteroid-induced, alpha-chymotrypsin); and glaucoma of miscellaneous origin (associated with intraocular tumors, retinal detachments, severe chemical burns, essential iris atrophy, or toxic glaucoma).

 Neovascular glaucoma, an uncommon type of glaucoma, is difficult or nearly impossible to treat, and is often caused by proliferative diabetic retinopathy (PDR) or central retinal vein occlusion (CRVO).
 It may also be triggered by other conditions that result in ischemia of the retina or ciliary body.
 Individuals with poor blood flow to the eye are highly at risk for this condition.

 Neovascular glaucoma results when new, abnormal vessels begin developing in the angle of the eye that begin blocking the drainage.
-People with such condition begin to rapidly lose their eyesight.
+People with such a condition begin to rapidly lose their eyesight.
 Sometimes, the disease appears very rapidly, especially after cataract surgery procedures.
-A new treatment for this disease, as first reported by Kahook and colleagues, involves the use of a novel group of medications known as anti-VEGF agents.
-These injectable medications can lead to a dramatic decrease in new vessel formation and, if injected early enough in the disease process, may lead to normalization of intraocular pressure.
-Currently, there are no high-quality controlled trials demonstrating a beneficial effect of anti-VEGF treatments in lowering IOP in people with neovascular glaucoma.

-Toxic glaucoma is open-angle glaucoma with an unexplained significant rise of intraocular pressure following unknown pathogenesis.
+Toxic glaucoma is open-angle glaucoma with an unexplained significant rise of intraocular pressure following an unknown pathogenesis.
 Intraocular pressure can sometimes reach 80 mmHg.
-It characteristically manifests as ciliary body inflammation and massive trabecular oedema that sometimes extends to Schlemm's canal.
+It characteristically manifests as ciliary body inflammation and massive trabecular edema that sometimes extends to Schlemm's canal.
 This condition is differentiated from malignant glaucoma by the presence of a deep and clear anterior chamber and a lack of aqueous misdirection.
 Also, the corneal appearance is not as hazy.
-A reduction in visual acuity can occur followed neuroretinal breakdown.
+A reduction in visual acuity can occur, followed by neuroretinal breakdown.

-Associated factors include inflammation, drugs, trauma and intraocular surgery, including cataract surgery and vitrectomy procedures.
-Gede Pardianto (2005) reported on four patients who had toxic glaucoma.
-One of them underwent phacoemulsification with small particle nucleus drops.
-Some cases can be resolved with some medication, vitrectomy procedures or trabeculectomy.
-Valving procedures can give some relief, but further research is required.

 Absolute glaucoma

 Absolute glaucoma (H44.5) is the end stage of all types of glaucoma.
 The eye has no vision, absence of pupillary light reflex and pupillary response, and has a stony appearance.
 Severe pain is present in the eye.
-The treatment of absolute glaucoma is a destructive procedure like cyclocryoapplication, cyclophotocoagulation, or injection of 99% alcohol.
+The treatment of absolute glaucoma is a destructive procedure, like cyclocryoapplication, cyclophotocoagulation, or injection of 99% alcohol.